 For the last four years, the Central Intercollegiate Athletic Association (CIAA) has hosted the one-day conference during their annual CIAA Tournament, giving entrepreneurs of color a platform to build social capital, network, and hear from experts about finding solutions to issues affecting minority- and women-owned business owners.
 It also gives attendees the chance to connect with CIAA off the court and get a better idea of their business model and economic impact.

-Sponsored in part by companies like the National Black MBA Association Inc., Fifth Bank, and BLACK ENTERPRISE, the conference will bring 200 business executives, entrepreneurs, and emerging leaders together at the Charlotte Convention Center on Feb.
+Sponsored in part by companies like the National Black MBA Association Inc., Fifth Third Bank, and BLACK ENTERPRISE, the conference will bring 200 business executives, entrepreneurs, and emerging leaders together at the Charlotte Convention Center on Feb.
 28. This year’s theme is “bringing great minds together and achieving greatness.”
 Sessions will be focused on helping entrepreneurs get access to capital, leverage data to drive growth, and build a strong business strategy.
 BE’s Senior VP and Chief Content Officer Derek T. Dingle will also lead a session that promises to teach business owners the art of storytelling in order to position and promote their product and services in a way that gains media attention.

 Woman In Charge